Count Alejandro O'Reilly

 The world of dna and genetic testing and studies are still in its infancy.
 Theories come and go as do dating methodologies and algorithms.
 Thus is it worth having one's dna tested?
 For those interested in their family ancestry it certainly has been when combined with other genealogical records.

 Like most families my Bloomer family had the stories passed down about their ancestry.
 We knew that our first Bloomer had arrived in Australia as an enrolled pensioner guard over the convicts on the "Racehorse" ship in 1865 with his wife and two young sons.
-We knew he had been a bombardier in British India and was born in Knockbride parish in Cavan in Ireland.
+We knew he had been a bombardier in British India and was born or baptised in Knockbride parish in Cavan in Ireland.
 He was believed by some family traditions to be descended from James Bloomer from America who settled in Cavan after the American Revolution.
 Others believed he had first settled in Yorkshire and then come to Ireland as there were records for a James Bloomer and Martha Greenwood from Yorkshire who settled in Meath.

 Research of the records of Cavan demonstrated that there was a Bloomer family in Knockbride descended from James Bloomer who arrived there as a soldier settler after 1783.
 Others believed that the Bloomer family were descended from the O'Gormley family.
 Others that James Bloomer was descended from Robert Bloomer of Westchester New York.
 Others thought they descended from a Jewish family of Bloomer or Blumer.
 The American Bloomer family had a tradition that a James Bloomer had left America at the time of the American Revolution for England.
 It was believed this James Bloomer was the son of Joseph Bloomer and his wife Sarah Weygant.